 On the other hand, lust is like wildfire, sparked by intense sexual attraction and fueled by sexual satisfaction.
 It’s a fire that can burn bright and hot but quickly fades away.
 Considering how similar the two feelings are, especially in the beginning, it is no surprise most people have a tough time making out the difference between love and lust.

-Have you, too, at some point found yourself wondering, “Is it love or lust?”
+Have you, too, at some point found yourself wondering, “Is it lust or love?”
 Are you wrestling with a similar dilemma right now as you struggle to make sense of your feelings for someone?
 Rest easy, we’re here to help you find a way of out this confusion.
-As you travel through these 8 ways to differentiate between lust and love, you will be able to tell whether you’re experiencing a passionate love or a fleeting physical attraction, and clearly distinguish between lust vs love.
+As you travel through these 8 ways to differentiate between lust and love, you will be able to tell whether you’re experiencing a passionate love or a fleeting physical attraction, and clearly distinguish between the signs you’re in love or in lust.

 What Is Lust?